Published on: 18 April 2014 | Last updated: 24 December 2019

 Many properties offer free cancellation but it’s a good idea to check the conditions as these vary from property to property.

 There are more than a dozen campsites along this stretch of coast.
 I stayed at, and would recommend the Camping Sabaudia near Sabaudia - this was a pleasant site with a separate area for tents.
 At 16€ it was reasonable value.
-NB the campsite bar and restaurant closed early in the out-of-season period.
-However Sabaudia is not far away and there are lots of bars and restaurants on the coast road.
+NB in the out-of-season period the campsite bar and restaurant closed early, but Sabaudia is not far away and there are lots of bars and restaurants on the coast road.

 Transport and services